 Currently, billing statements are created by the bank for accountholders who either (a) have balances at the end of each billing period, (b) make a purchase, balance transfer or cash advance payment during the billing period or (c) make a complete or partial payment during the billing period.
 If such accountholders elect to receive statements electronically, they are notified via e-mail that their statement is ready to view on the bank's website; otherwise, they are mailed a copy of their statement.
-Generally, with some exceptions, each billing period an accountholder will be required to make a minimum payment equal to the lesser of (a) the greater of (i) 1.0% of the outstanding balance (including purchases, cash advances, finance charges and certain other fees posted to the account) and (ii) a floor amount of \$15.00, \$25.00 or \$35.00 (depending on the type of account) and (b) the outstanding balance.
+Generally, with some exceptions, each billing period an accountholder will be required to make a minimum payment equal to the lesser of (a) the greater of (i) 1.0% of the outstanding balance (including purchases, cash advances, finance charges and certain other fees posted to the account) plus 100% of finance charges and fees accrued during the most recent billing period and any past due amount and (ii) a floor amount of \$15.00, \$25.00 or \$35.00 (depending on the type of account) plus any past due amount, and (b) the outstanding balance.